pydicom/dicom-validator/README.md

 dcm_dump_info
 -------------

-This is a very simple DICOM dump tool with (currently) no options, which uses the DICOM dictionary as read from part 6 of the standard.
+This is a very simple DICOM dump tool, which uses the DICOM dictionary as read from part 6 of the standard.
 It prints the DICOM header of the given DICOM file, or of all DICOM files recursively in a given directory.
 The output looks like this:
 ```
 (py3_test) c:\dev\GitHub\dcm-spec-tools>dump_dcm_info "c:\dev\DICOM Data\SR\image12.dcm"

+c:\dev\DICOM Data\SR\image12.dcm
 (0005,0010) [Unknown]                                LO    1  [AEGIS_DICOM_2.00]
 (0005,1000) [Unknown]                                UN    1  [\x00\x05 \x08\x00\x00\x00\n  RIGHT   \x00\x05\xc1X\x00\x00\x00\x06 0.09 \x00\x05...]
 (0008,0008) Image Type                               CS    0  []